 Other assets are generally non-exempt, and are countable.

-If the applicant’s gross income is over the income cap ($2,130.00) (2013 figure), he or she is not eligible for Medicaid, unless an income reduction trust (“IRT”) is created.
-Applicants over the income cap may consider applying for Clark County Long Term Care benefits.
-For married applicants over the income cap, it is often best to obtain an IRT and apply for Medicaid.
-The at-home spouse can keep more income and assets with a court-ordered division of assets followed by a Medicaid application.
+If the applicant’s gross income is over the income cap ($2,532.00), he or she is not eligible for Medicaid, unless a qualified income trust (“QIT”) is created.
+For married applicants over the income cap, it is often best to obtain a QIT and apply for Medicaid.
+The at-home spouse can often keep more income and assets.

 Asset and Income Rules – Single